United Kingdom · tool

 Full English Breakfast

-A hearty breakfast featuring fried eggs, bacon, sausages, baked beans, grilled tomatoes, and fried bread or toast.
-It's the quintessential start to a day of exploring.
+A hearty plate featuring fried eggs, bacon, sausage, baked beans, grilled tomatoes, and fried bread or toast.
+It's the quintessential start to a weekend in London, offering a substantial and savory meal.

 Fish and Chips